 Both a marvel of human engineering and environmental sustainability, Gardens By the Bay is the futuristic park in Singapore you’ll want to show all your visiting friends.
 Plus, you can’t beat the free admission to the Supertree Grove (it’s worth checking out the nightly light and sound show).
 If you’re passionate about flora and fauna, make a point to pop by the Cloud Forest and Flower Dome, which replicate the climates found in mountainous and semi-arid tropical regions.

 Had enough of city chaos?
 Craving peace and quiet?
 Go west and check out Jurong Lake Gardens.
-It’s made up of three gardens – Lakeside Garden, Chinese and Japanese Gardens, and Garden Promenade.
-However, the northern strip of Lakeside Garden and Chinese and Japanese Gardens are going through an upgrade and will be progressively completed from 2021, so be sure to keep your eyes peeled for when they reopen.
+It comprises three gardens – Lakeside Garden, Chinese and Japanese Gardens, and Garden Promenade.
+If you’re looking to get active, the Lakeside Garden features Singapore’s biggest outdoor skate park.
+However, the Chinese and Japanese Gardens are going through an upgrade and will be completed in 2024, so be sure to keep your eyes peeled for when they reopen.